RedMadRobot/mapmemory/README.md

 **Scoped and Shared values**

 Read ["Scoped and Shared values"](#scoped-and-shared-values) section.
-If you are sharing properties between classes by name, you should make these properties shared.
+If you are sharing properties between classes by name, you should specify the sharing key explicitly.

-#### API Changes
+##### API Changes

 **Accessor `.nullable()` is deprecated**

 Accessor `nullable()` is not needed now.
-You can just declare a nullable field:
+You can simply declare a nullable field:

 ```diff
 -val selectedOption: String? by memory.nullable()